Bridge over Troubled Water (song): Personnel

+Critical reception

+Billboard called it a "beautiful, almost religious-oriented ballad" whose "performance and arrangement are perfect."
+Cash Box said that "set in parable, this love ballad carries a two-level interpretation" and praised "Garfunkel's magnificent vocal performance and the material."
+Record World predicted that the song would "equal [the duo's] 'Boxer' success."

+The song has also been lauded as one of the greatest by Simon & Garfunkel.
+In 2017, The Guardian called the song one of the best by the duo, describing it as "heart-stirring".
+The Independent similarly lauded the song in 2020, calling it "a transcendent experience" and ranking it as the best song by the group.

 Commercial performance

 Despite the song's five-minute length, Columbia decided to release "Bridge over Troubled Water" for play on pop radio.
 AM radio had previously played Bob Dylan's "Like a Rolling Stone" in 1965, despite its running over the conventional three-minute playtime limit.
-This figured in Columbia's decision to release the five minute version of "Bridge over Troubled Water" as a single.
+This figured in Columbia's decision to release the five-minute version of "Bridge over Troubled Water" as a single.
 It reached number one on the Billboard Hot 100 chart on February 28, 1970, and stayed at the top of the chart for six weeks.
 "Bridge over Troubled Water" also topped the adult contemporary chart in the US for six weeks.
 Billboard ranked it as the No. 1 song for 1970.

 The song was certified Gold for over one million copies in the US by the Recording Industry Association of America, and sold over six million copies worldwide.

 Awards

 The single won the Grammy Award for Record of the Year, Song of the Year, Best Contemporary Song, and Best Arrangement, Instrumental and Vocals in the Grammy Awards of 1971, with its album also winning Album of the Year.